MethodsAndPractices/vsteam/.docs/Remove-VSTeamReleaseDefinition.md

 This command gets a list of all release definitions in the demo project.

-The pipeline operator (|) passes the data to the Remove-VSTeamReleaseDefinition function, which removes each release defintion object.
+The pipeline operator (|) passes the data to the Remove-VSTeamReleaseDefinition function, which removes each release definition object.

 ## PARAMETERS